tlamadon/bipartitepandas/docs/source/internal.rst

 * ``bipartitepandas.BipartiteLongBase``: Base class for BipartiteLong and BipartiteLongCollapsed.
 All methods are usable by any class that inherits from BipartiteLongBase.

 * ``bipartitepandas.BipartiteEventStudyBase``: Base class for BipartiteEventStudy and BipartiteEventStudyCollapsed.
 All methods are usable by any class that inherits from BipartiteEventStudyBase.

+* ``bipartitepandas.BipartiteExtendedEventStudyBase``: Base class for BipartiteExtendedEventStudy and BipartiteExtendedEventStudyCollapsed.
+All methods are usable by any class that inherits from BipartiteExtendedEventStudyBase.

 Clustering modules
 ~~~~~~~~~~~~~~~~~~